List of awards and nominations received by Laurence Olivier

-Laurence Olivier (1907–1989) was an English actor who, along with his contemporaries Ralph Richardson and John Gielgud, dominated the British stage of the mid-20th century.
-He also worked in films throughout his career, playing more than fifty cinema roles.
+Laurence Olivier (1907–1989) was an English actor and director who, along with his contemporaries Ralph Richardson, John Gielgud and Michael Redgrave, dominated the British stage of the mid-20th century.
+He also worked in films throughout his six-decade career, playing more than fifty cinema roles.
 From 1956 he performed in television roles, for which he won several awards.

 In 1939 Olivier appeared in the film Wuthering Heights in the quintessential role of Heathcliff, which garnered him his first nomination for the Academy Award for Best Actor.
 The following year, he was again nominated for the same award for his portrayal of Maxim de Winter in Rebecca.
 In 1944, he produced, directed, and appeared as King Henry V of England in Henry V. The film was nominated for several Academy Awards, including Best Picture and Best Actor, although it failed to win in any competitive category; instead Olivier received a "Special Award" for his work on the film.
 His next film, Hamlet (1948), became the first non-American film to win the Academy Award for Best Picture, and he also received the award for Best Actor.
 (Note: The film also won Academy Awards for Best Art Direction and Best Costume Design, and was nominated for awards for Best Supporting Actress (Jean Simmons as Ophelia), Best Score and Olivier as Best Director.)
 In 1979 Olivier was presented with an Academy Honorary Award to recognise his lifetime of contribution to the art of film.
 In total, he was nominated for nine other acting Academy Awards, plus one for the direction of Hamlet.
 For his stage work, Olivier won three Evening Standard Theatre Awards and was nominated for a Tony Award.
 He made his television debut in 1956 and was subsequently nominated nine times for an Emmy Award, winning on five occasions; he was also nominated for two British Academy Television Awards for his work in the medium.